AndrejHatzi/OT_PROJECTS/README.md

 ## Getting Started
 Hello, Hola, Olá, Ciao, Salut, Saluton!
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+This repository has some modded versions of other individuals' projects and some are completly made by me.

 ### Prerequisites